hcientist/OnlinePythonTutor/wishlist.md

 ### General

 - unify the [regular](http://pythontutor.com/visualize.html) and [live programming](http://pythontutor.com/live.html) UIs into one, so that users don't need to switch back-and-forth between editing and visualizing code
+  - we then need a clear indicator of when the visualization is "stale" (i.e., doesn't corresopnd to the currently-edited code)
-  - (live programming can simply be a toggle switch in the unified UI)
+  - live programming can simply be a toggle switch in the unified UI
 - modernize the UI, make it more responsive and display better on mobile devices of various sizes
+  - adjustable font sizes
+  - adjustable sizes for all widgets, and *remember* the user-adjusted sizes
+  - on mobile, some users reported issues with writing or copy-pasting code in the editor (I only have iOS, maybe test on Android emulators/devices too)
 - internationalization/localization of the UI into other popular languages
+- dark mode UI

 ### Code Editor